nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The core module contains many important classes used throughout the application.

-* `UnmodifiableObservableList` :  Apply the Observer pattern to allow the UI component to be listen to changes to the data.
+* `UnmodifiableObservableList` :  Used by the UI component to be listen to changes to the data through the Observer pattern.
-* `Events` : This module is used by components to marshal information around and inform other components that things have happened. (i.e. a form of _Event Driven_ design)
+* `Events` : Used by components to marshal information around and inform other components that things have happened. (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

 #### Util